-Users prefer to see personalized content and human interactions over bots.
+- Brand communication as a two-way street – Users prefer to see personalized content and human interactions over bots.
 Communication with followers should be a two-way street, rather than a one-way.
 This gives the chance to acknowledge more problems and/or suggestions from customers.

 Lastly, if brand loyalty is growing, marketers can expect user-generated content that of course should be shared on companies’ SoMe accounts.

-TREND #5: The decline of organic search on Instagram
+24. The decline of organic search on Instagram

 Instagram is owned by Facebook, which is one of the reasons why every marketer was “expecting” this trend at some point: Facebook lost its organic search a couple of years ago, now it is time for Instagram.